lua-stdlib/lua-stdlib/STYLE.md

- - Do argument check all object methods (functions available from an object created by a module function -- usually listed in the `__index` subtable of the object metatable), to catch pathological calls early, preferably using a `debug.argscheck` wrapper around the internal implementatin: this way, implementation functions can call each other without excessive rechecking of argument types.
+ - Do argument check all object methods (functions available from an object created by a module function -- usually listed in the `__index` subtable of the object metatable), to catch pathological calls early, preferably using a `typecheck.argscheck` wrapper around the internal implementation: this way, implementation functions can call each other without excessive rechecking of argument types.

  - Do argument check all module functions (functions available in the table returned from requiring that module).

  - Do argument check metamethods, to catch pathological calls early.

- - Avoid using the `_functions` table in objects as much as possible;
-   it slows down cloning and complicates the API.

 ## LDocs

- - LDocs should be next to each function's argcheck wrapper (if it has one) in the export table, so that it's easy to check the consistency between the types declared in the LDocs and the argument types enforced by `debug.argscheck` or equivalent.
+ - LDocs should be next to each function's argcheck wrapper (if it has one) in the export table, so that it's easy to check the consistency between the types declared in the LDocs and the argument types enforced by `typecheck.argscheck` or equivalent.

  - `backtick_references` is disabled for stdlib, if you want an inline cross-reference, use `@{reference}`.